Blog PostThe World’s first 2D Artwork Extractor is now available on Spring

 The research breakthrough

 At Sourceful, we research AI technology that connects concept to physical manufacturing, and everything in between.
-From 100s of designers, we heard consistently that a key challenge when working with AI generated images was having to bring it back from the conceptual 3D images into the technically precise world of 2D Vector artworking.
+From hundreds of designers, we heard consistently that a key challenge when working with AI generated images was having to bring it back from the conceptual 3D image into the technically precise world of 2D vector artworking.
 Even taking a photo and redrawing it in 2D can take hours.
-It’s not a creative exercise as you are effectively tracing, but it is time consuming and up until today, very manual.
+It’s not a creative exercise, as you are effectively tracing, but it is time consuming and up until today, very manual.

 With the Artwork Extractor, this first step happens in under 60 seconds, letting you get into your vector tool of choice to begin shaping it to your exact needs.

-Our breakthrough came from studying through screen recordings how designers do this multi-hour manual task, which involves first modifying the photograph to try and rotate and flatten, and then trace each individual shape and pattern to recreate it without shadows, lighting and all the other real world impacts a photo has.
-We noticed that even though it takes humans thousands of keystrokes, mouse movements and a lot of patience, it was a reproducible action.
+Our breakthrough came from studying, through screen recordings, how designers do this multi-hour manual task.
+This involves first modifying the photograph to try and rotate and flatten, and then tracing each individual shape and pattern to recreate it without shadows, lighting, and all the other real world impacts a photo has.
+We noticed that even though it takes humans thousands of keystrokes, mouse movements, and a lot of patience, it was a reproducible action.
 Two designers working on this task would end up with very similar results.
-That’s a very different type of action to concept creation where two designers would definitely get something unique each time.
+That’s a very different type of action to concept creation, where two designers would definitely get something unique each time.

 As a result of this insight, we were able to build a world model that could also achieve the same set of steps, but instead of thousands of individual actions, it could jump straight to the finish line in one go.